 • 10:30 - 15:30: The next era of public service media by Demos Helsinki

-“Fake news” and deep fakes on the horizon, declining trust in governments, information fatigue, polarisation of society, increasing uncertainty in the future, we may never have needed trusted sources of information and unifying cultural landmarks as much as today.
-Yet, broadcasters all over face shrinking newsrooms and public budgets, as well as a fast ageing viewership.
+“Fake news” and deep fakes on the horizon, declining trust in governments, information fatigue, polarization of society, increasing uncertainty in the future, we may never have needed trusted sources of information and unifying cultural landmarks as much as today.
+Yet, broadcasters all over face shrinking newsrooms and public budgets, as well as rapidly ageing audiences.

 Faced with such uncertainty, we believe the best way to predict the future is to define it.

-Demos Helsinki has been helping public and private organisations worldwide for the last 15 years, to define the future they wish to see and build concrete means to reach it.
-They will run a practical 3-hour futures scenario workshop to share their learnings and methodology, while helping the group define collaboratively the future of European PSM.
+Demos Helsinki has been helping public and private organizations worldwide for the last 15 years, to define the future they wish to see and build the concrete means to reach it.
+They will run a practical three-hour futures scenario workshop to share their learnings and methodology, while helping the group define collaboratively the future of European PSM.

 • 15:30-16:00: Consolidation & debrief of the day and what was learnt.
 What are the key action plans?
 Conclusions and end of the reunion.